NEWSLETTER SIGNUP

 Read More

-Get some background info on Indigenous Peoples' Day
+Background on Indigenous Peoples' Day

 From Smithsonian Voices: The National Museum of the American Indian comes an in-depth essay on how we remember America’s relationship to its native people.
-Read Rethinking How We Celebrate American History—Indigenous Peoples’ Day
+Read Rethinking How We Celebrate American History — Indigenous Peoples’ Day.

 Read the 2021 Official White House proclamation declaring recognition of Indigenous People’s Day as a national holiday.